Assistive technology: Accessibility software

 In human–computer interaction, computer accessibility (also known as accessible computing) refers to the accessibility of a computer system to all people, regardless of disability or severity of impairment, examples include web accessibility guidelines.
 Another approach is for the user to present a token to the computer terminal, such as a smart card, that has configuration information to adjust the computer speed, text size, etc. to their particular needs.
 This is useful where users want to access public computer based terminals in Libraries, ATM, Information kiosks etc. The concept is encompassed by the CEN EN 1332-4 Identification Card Systems – Man-Machine Interface.
 This development of this standard has been supported in Europe by SNAPI and has been successfully incorporated into the Lasseo specifications, but with limited success due to the lack of interest from public computer terminal suppliers.

 Hearing impairments

-People in the d/Deaf and hard of hearing community have a more difficult time receiving auditory information as compared to hearing individuals.
+People in the deaf and hard of hearing community have a more difficult time receiving auditory information as compared to hearing individuals.
 These individuals often rely on visual and tactile mediums for receiving and communicating information.
 The use of assistive technology and devices provides this community with various solutions to auditory communication needs by providing higher sound (for those who are hard of hearing), tactile feedback, visual cues and improved technology access.
-Individuals who are deaf or hard of hearing utilize a variety of assistive technologies that provide them with different access to information in numerous environments.
+Individuals who are deaf or hard of hearing use a variety of assistive technologies that provide them with different access to information in numerous environments.
 Most devices either provide amplified sound or alternate ways to access information through vision and/or vibration.
 These technologies can be grouped into three general categories: Hearing Technology, alerting devices, and communication support.